 No one (new) is listening still.

-While Morrissey (with his appealing catalogue of Smiths teen angst) still pulls young fans by the droves to his gigs, Echo and the Bunnymen face an aging audience who remember only their past.
+While Morrissey (with his appealing catalogue of Smiths teen angst) still pulls young fans by the droves to his gigs, Echo and the Bunnymen face an aging audience who remember only their past, not the engaging present-day body of work they are still creating.
 At Paard van Troje they play only one song from their comeback period.
-A lack of confidence in the newer (superior) material, or just going through the motions of playing what they think crowds want to hear?
+A lack of confidence in the newer (superior) material, or just going through the motions of playing what they think the dwindling crowds want to hear?
 I hope not.

 In his 1956 book The Outsider Colin Wilson that suggested that social rejection may both be the result of a creative personality, as well as that which fuels creativity.